 BEST COMBINED WITH

 Lapa Rios combines well with several other destinations in Costa Rica.
-Though the Osa Peninsula is remote, SANSA and Nature Air connections make travel to the Osa easy.
+Though the Osa Peninsula is remote, SANSA connections and charter flights make travel to the Osa quite easy.